jariarkko/arch-model-t/principlesreduxredux.md

 PRINCIPLE: Assume that every interaction with another party can result in fingerprinting or identification of the user in question.

-In many cases there are readily available user identifiers in data that is leaked, such as was the case with a recent medical information leak in Finland {{Vastaamo}}.
-But even when such identifiers are not present, in many communication methods, there is ample opportunity for narrowing down which entity is connecting, through geolocation, fingerprinting, and correlation with other information.
+In many cases there are readily available user identifiers in data that is leaked.
+But even when such identifiers are not present, there is often an opportunity to narrow down which entity is connecting, through, for instance, geolocation or fingerprinting.

 ## Role of End-to-End